 While there are several ways to communicate with these groups, a school bulk SMS service ensures that important information is distributed and seen.

 With mobile phones came SMS, and for a while, it was considered the best thing since sliced bread.
 It was one of the most popular modes of communication then, and it still is now.
-It’s also an excellent channel for advertising.
-Many industries can benefit greatly by utilising the power of
+It's also an

 There are several ways for schools to deliver communications, including email newsletters, printed letters, noticeboards, or social media.
 Each of these has certain limitations, however.

 Emails, for example, can often go unread – in the education and training sector, the average open rate is merely 23.42%.
 Important messages, such as emergency notifications, could easily be missed and have serious consequences.